 The preceding exposition elucidated panoramic view of the role of international election observers in Nigerian fourth republic.
 The sustenance of democratic decorum depends largely on the freeness and fairness of an election, pictured with global electoral norm.
 The international election observers serve as intermediary between the political contestants and the electorates to build trust and credible electoral processes through the standardized global methodological benchmarks for the conduct of an election.
 They play major role in evaluating pre-election, election and post-election activities through a standard electoral techniques to guarantee stringent democratic compliance all over the world.
-Nigeria's failure to conduct credible election from independent has attracts international election observers to assess the level of electoral irregularities and proffer recommendations on how best these incongruities could be tamed.
-The 1999, 2003 and 2007 elections witnessed immeasurable electoral riggings while 2011 election chose the path to democratic sanctity deemed to have reflected the sacrosanct will of the electorate in Nigeria, therefore, in achieving credible election, the role of international election observers could not be misconstrued in ensuring free and fair election in Nigerian fourth republic.
+Nigeria's failure to conduct credible electoral irregularities and proffer recommendations on how best these incongruities could be tamed.
+The 1999, 2003 and 2007 elections witnessed immeasurable electoral riggings while 2011 election chose the path to democratic sanctity deemed to have reflected the sacrosanct will of the electorate in Nigeria, therefore, in achieving credible election, the role of international election in Nigerian fourth republic.